Garnesson1/Nossenarg/README.md

 Rule Mining Machine : Hackathon project with goal of prediction machine failure.
 Association rule mining was used to                           find warnings that often happen before errors as feature in a model

 SQL in PYTHON.v0 (work in Progress) : Project of showcasing how the psycopg2 library can be used to interact with SQL                                         databases.
 Analysis of transactions from a fictional supermarket.
-Work in                                               Progress!

 Tableau Public Profile: https://public.tableau.com/profile/johan.larsson.garniche#!/